covidcaremap/covid19-healthsystemcapacity/README.md

    1.3: Visualizations and Dashboards:

-    - 1st attempt (**DISCLAIMER:** Data has been sanity-checked at a high level to be in the right ballpark but errors are present and more rigorous data validation and clean-up is needed):
+    - 1st attempt (**DISCLAIMER:** This has been ballpark-checked at a high level but data errors are present and more rigorous data validation and clean-up is in progress now.
+Please treat this as a very early preview of the types of data available, not as accurate data itself):

       Interactive link: [www.covidcaremap.org/viz/covid19-usabedcapacity-geoviz20200313v1](http://www.covidcaremap.org/viz/covid19-usabedcapacity-geoviz20200313v1)